Mekrache/chirpstack-kubernetes/README.md

 ## Requirements
-Before running this `deploy.sh` script file, make sure you have Kubernetes cluster installed for users looking to try out chirpstack-kubernetes or just to test, you can install [minikube](https://kubernetes.io/fr/docs/tasks/tools/install-minikube/) which runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your laptop
+Before running this `deploy.sh` script file, make sure you have Kubernetes cluster installed

+For users looking to try out chirpstack-kubernetes or just to test, you can install [minikube](https://kubernetes.io/fr/docs/tasks/tools/install-minikube/) which runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your laptop

 ## Usage